Using the DMF Recorder Node

 Authentication Token Configuration

-Static authentication tokens are pushed to each recorder node as an alternative form of authentication in headless mode, when the DANZ Monitoring Fabric (DMF) Controller is unreachable, or by third-party applications that do not have or do not need DMF controller credentials in order to query the recorder node.
+Static authentication tokens are pushed to each Recorder Node (RN) as an alternative form of authentication in headless mode when the DANZ Monitoring Fabric (DMF) Controller is unreachable or by third-party applications that do not have or do not need DMF controller credentials to query the RN.

 controller-1(config)# recorder-node auth token mytoken